Ezequiel Tovar Player Props: Rockies vs. Padres

-On Friday, Ezequiel Tovar (batting .342 in his past 10 games) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .526 slugging percentage in past 10 games, including six extra-base hits but no homers), take on starting pitcher Ryan Weathers and the San Diego Padres at Coors Field, Saturday at 3:10 PM ET.

-In his most recent appearance, he went 1-for-4 with a double and an RBI against the Giants.
+In his previous game he had a one-hit showing (1-for-4) against the Padres.

 Ezequiel Tovar Game Info & Props vs. the Padres